shayaan183/landing-page/README.md

 A landing page project built as part of [The Odin Project](https://www.theodinproject.com/lessons/foundations-landing-page)'s Foundations curriculum.

-**Brew & Bean** is a fictional coffee brand website created to practice fundamental HTML and CSS skills.
+**Brew & Blends** is a fictional coffee brand website created to practice fundamental HTML and CSS skills.
 The project focuses on layout, styling, and semantic HTML structure using Flexbox and custom design.

 ## Technologies Used